Your journey to NatWest

 Who do I contact if I have a new complaint, dispute or claim from 1 May 2025?

-From 1 May 2025, until the point your account(s) move on to NatWest systems, expected towards the end of 2025, you can continue to engage with Sainsbury’s Bank for any Claim.
+From 1 May 2025, until the point your account(s) move on to NatWest systems, expected towards the end of 2025, you can continue to engage with Sainsbury’s Bank for any Claim that relates to Sainsbury’s Bank Savings accounts.

 After your account(s) move on to NatWest systems, NatWest will be your point of contact for any Claim arising before, on or after 1 May 2025.